-connects Poincar\'e's 1-form, to those associated with the symplectic Euler integrators A and B. \end{lemma} {\it Proof.} It is a family of Liouvillian forms by construction since $d\theta_\phi=\omega_\ominus$ for every $\phi\in [0,2\pi]$.
-To prove that it contains the specific forms, it is enough to compute $\theta_\phi$ for the values $\phi\in\{ 0, \pi/4, \pi/2\}$ obtaining
+connects Poincar\'e's 1-form, to those associated with the symplectic Euler schemes A and B. \end{lemma} {\it Proof.} It is a family of Liouvillian forms on $(\mP,\omega_\JJ)$ since $d\theta_\phi=\omega_\JJ$ is independent of the parameter $\phi\in [0,2\pi]$.
+To prove that this family contains both Euler schemes and the Poincar\'e's 1-form, it is enough to compute $\theta_\phi$ for the values $\phi\in\{ 0, \pi/4, \pi/2\}$ obtaining

-which corresponds to the forms associated with Euler integrators $A$ and $B$ \cite{Jim15a} and the Poincar\'e's 1-form, respectively. $ \square $
+which corresponds to the forms associated with the symplectic Euler schemes $A$ and $B$ \cite{Jim15a} and the Poincar\'e's 1-form, respectively. $ \square$

-Let's apply the method of Liouvillian forms to the family (\ref{eqn:theta1}).
-We do not perform {\it Step 1)} since we already have the Liouvillian forms of interest.